The MicroFTX is a low-cost, reconfigurable, and compact Micro-USB breakout board based on the FTDI FT230X full-speed USB Serial UART IC.

 - FT230XQ (website, datasheet) from FTDI’s new X-Chip series

-- Revision D silicon (date code 1246-D)
+- Revision D silicon (date code 1246-D) or later

 - Tiny footprint – only 0.4" x 0.64" including Micro-USB B connector